 For guest presentations, we prefer to have slides loaded on to the Council’s computer ahead of the meeting.
 When it is your time to present, staff will give your computer “keyboard and mouse” control via the GoToWebinar tools, which will permit guest presenters to advance their slides from their computer.

-Alternately, if guest presenters are comfortable presenting from their own computer, we may make guest presenters the presenter for the duration of their presentation.
+Alternately, if guest presenters are comfortable presenting from their own computer, we may make guest presenters the presenter for the duration of their presentation - this is not preferred, but can be arranged for experienced webinar presenters.

 How early to arrive?